scuba10steve/launchdarkly-shelter-demo/README.md

 ```
 This will bring up an entire isolated environment with Grafana + Prometheus, this Demo app, and a RabbitMQ Broker.

+### Devcontainer
+You could also bring this up in a devcontainer instead if you'd like